The Poincar\'e-extended ab-index: Introduction

 \section{Introduction}

-Grunewald, Segal, and Smith introduced the subgroup zeta function of finitely-generated group~\cite{Grunewald-Segal-Smith}, and Du Sautoy and Grunewald gave a general method to compute such zeta functions using $p$-adic intregration and resolution of singularities~\cite{duSautoy-Grunewald}.
-This motivated Voll and the second author to examine the setting where the multivariate polynomials factor linearly and found that the $p$-adic integrals are specializations of multivariate rational functions depending only on the combinatorics of the corresponding hyperplane arrangement~\cite{Maglione-Voll}.
+Grunewald, Segal, and Smith introduced the subgroup zeta function of finitely-generated groups~\cite{Grunewald-Segal-Smith}, and Du Sautoy and Grunewald gave a general method to compute such zeta functions using $p$-adic integration and resolution of singularities~\cite{duSautoy-Grunewald}.
+This motivated Voll and the second author to consider the setting where the multivariate polynomials factor linearly and found that the $p$-adic integrals are specializations of multivariate rational functions depending only on the combinatorics of the corresponding hyperplane arrangement~\cite{Maglione-Voll}.
 After a natural specialization, its denominator greatly simplifies, and they conjecture that the numerator polynomial has nonnegative coefficients.

-In this work, we prove their conjecture and bring new tools to aid in the understanding of the underlying combinatorics of these rational functions.
-Specifically, we reinterpret these numerator polynomials by introducing and studying the \emph{(Poincaré-)extended $\aaa\bbb$-index}, a polynomial generalizing both the \emph{Poincaré polynomial} and $\aaa\bbb$-index of the \emph{intersection poset} of the arrangement.
-Both these polynomials have been studied extensively in combinatorics, although from different perspectives.
+In this work, we prove their conjecture, which is related to the poles of these zeta functions; see \Cref{rem:implications-for-zetas}.
+Specifically, we reinterpret these numerator polynomials by introducing and studying the \emph{(Poincaré-)extended $\aaa\bbb$-index}, a polynomial generalizing both the \emph{Poincaré polynomial} and \emph{$\aaa\bbb$-index} of the \emph{intersection poset} of the arrangement.
+These polynomials have been studied extensively in combinatorics, although from different perspectives.
 The coefficients of the Poincaré polynomial have interpretations in terms of the combinatorics and the topology of the arrangement~\cite[Section~2.5]{BjornerEtAl}.
 The $\aaa\bbb$-index, on the other hand, carries information about the order complex of the poset and is particularly well-understood in the case of face posets of oriented matroids---or, more generally, Eulerian posets.
 In those settings, the $\aaa\bbb$-index encodes topological data via the \emph{flag $f$-vector}~\cite{bayer-survey}.